liferay/liferay-docs/develop/tutorials/articles/liferay-ide/creating-projects-wizard.markdown

 ![Figure 1: The first section of the initial new project wizard screen lets you specify your project's name, display name, and location on the file system.](../../images/liferay-ide-new-plugin-name-loc.png)

-The next section of this intial screen lets you choose the build type for your new plugin.
-You can select either Ant or Maven from the Build Type dropdown.
+The next section of this initial screen lets you choose the build type for your new plugin.
+You can select either Ant or Maven from the Build Type selector.
 The rest of the fields in this section depend on the build type that you choose.
 If you select Ant, then you need to select a Liferay Plugins SDK and Liferay runtime instance to use.
 If you select Maven, then you need to enter the